Icosahedron Surface Area Calculator (Regular)

 The icosahedron has 60 rotational symmetries (and 120 including reflections), tying with the dodecahedron for most among the Platonic solids.
 This makes it ideal for applications that need rotational uniformity:

-• Dice: No face is “favored” over any other when rolled.
+• Dice: No face is favoured over any other when rolled.

-• Geodesic structures: The same panel can be reused all 20 places, simplifying construction.
+• Geodesic structures: The same panel is reused in all 20 places, which is what makes a frequency-1 dome buildable in a weekend.

 Surface-to-volume ratio: